PeppyDays/learn-rust-with-tests/src/rust_fundamentals/select.md

 }
 ```

-The syntax may look a bit busy but just take your time.
+The syntax may look busy, but take your time.

-`MockServer::start` starts a new mock HTTP server in local laptop with actual port, which we can use to send requests to.
-It returns a `MockServer` instance that we can use to configure the server.
+`MockServer::start` starts a new mock HTTP server locally with an actual port for sending requests.
+It returns a `MockServer` instance for server configuration.

-We then use `Mock::given` to set up a mock for the server.
-We specify the HTTP method and path we want to match against, and then we use `respond_with` to define what the server should respond with when it receives a request that matches our criteria.
-You can see that we set a delay of 20 milliseconds for the slow server, which simulates a slow response.
-Finally, we mount the mock to the server using `mount`, which makes it active and ready to respond to requests.
+We use `Mock::given` to set up server mocks.
+We specify the HTTP method and path to match, then use `respond_with` to define the response for matching requests.
+Note the 20-millisecond delay for the slow server, simulating a slow response.
+Finally, we mount the mock using `mount`, making it active and ready to respond.

-It turns out there's really no extra magic here. `MockServer` which makes it easier to use with testing, as it finds an open port to listen on and then you can close it when you're done with your test.
+There's no magic here. `MockServer` simplifies testing by finding an open port and allowing cleanup after tests.

-If you re-run the test it will definitely pass now and should be faster.
-Play with these sleeps to deliberately break the test.
+Re-running the test should now pass and be faster.
+Experiment with these delays to deliberately break the test.

 ### Refactor

-We have some duplication in both our production code and test code.
+We have duplication in both production and test code.

 ```rust,ignore
 use std::time::Duration;